yassinecc/articles/articleStripe.md

 The customer object returned from the first Stripe call has a `default_source` object which is in this case a card object on which the payment will be charged.
 Now that we are not using a token, we also need to pass the customer's Stripe ID as a reference for the payment to be successful.

-{% hint style='check %}

-You should now see on your Stripe dashboard new payments connected to a customer whose email is test@test.com
+> You should now see on your Stripe dashboard new payments connected to a customer whose email is test@test.com

-{% endhint %}

 Try this a couple of times then head to the `Customers` section of your Stripe dashboard.
 You will notice that there are as many customers created as the number of calls to `customers.create` you made.
 There is no uniqueness constraint on the email value passed.
 A solution is to create a Stripe customer the first time a user initiates a payment, store its customer ID locally in a database and retrieve this when you initiate another payment with the same user.